 The birthstone of May, the enchanting Emerald is a unique symbol of hope, faith, and loyalty.
 Long prized for its beauty and rarity, the symbol of love, rebirth, and renewal comes in an array of green hues.
+But apart from the lush-green hues of emeralds, they have way more than meets the eye.

-Like sapphires and rubies, emeralds are said to be very durable as they have a hardness level of 7.5-8 on the Mohs scale.
+Like sapphires and rubies, emeralds are said to be very durable as they have a hardness score of 7.5-8 on the Mohs scale.
 Emeralds are used frequently on a day-to-day basis.
 With each passing year, jewelry designers have found new ways to showcase emeralds in a modern way.

+Since there are so many reasons for anyone to fall in love with this gemstone, it might have tickled your fancy as well.
 If you are looking to add emeralds to your own collection, here are some things you should know.

 Beauty in Imperfections

-You may have noticed during an emerald search that it can be very difficult to find an eye clean emerald, free of inclusions.
+You may have noticed during an emerald search that it can be very difficult to find an eye-clean emerald, free of inclusions.
 Inclusions are any fractures, fissures, or feathering marks within the gemstone or on its surface.

 How to take care of your Emerald

-Emeralds are very easy to care for due to their hardness and durability.
+Emeralds are very easy to care of due to their hardness and durability.
 To keep your emerald jewelry sparkling you may want to clean it to remove the unwanted dirt and residue build-up.
 Here are a few care tips to keep your emerald jewelry clean and shiny.

-- Clean your emerald by pouring lukewarm water in a bowl and mixing with mild cleaning detergent.
-Submerge your jewelry until the dirt and residue is moistened, then use a soft toothbrush to clean the underside of the emerald.
+- Clean your emerald by pouring lukewarm water in a bowl and mixing it with mild cleaning detergent.
+Submerge your jewelry until the dirt and residue are moistened, then use a soft toothbrush to clean the underside of the emerald.
 Once clean, rinse and dry with a soft cloth.
 For extremely dirty jewelry, you may need to repeat the process.

 - Store your emerald jewelry individually and avoid contact with other jewelry to prevent scratching.

 - Do not use commercial jewelry cleaners or ultrasonic cleaners for your Emerald jewelry.
+It’s because, as per the GIA, the majority of customized natural emeralds are fracture-filled.
+Therefore, it’s risky to clean your emerald ultrasonically or with steam.